vincentkr18/ce888labs/Project_1/README.md

 The codes for Assignment 2 for three datasets are present outside their individual directory and the names have been listed below

-Dataset1 - Breast Cancer Code -->  breast-cancer-Autoencoder_final.ipynb
+Dataset1 - Breast Cancer Code -->  breast-cancer-Autoencoder_final.ipynb,
-Dataset2 - Census Income Code -->  Census_autoencoder_final.ipynb
+Dataset2 - Census Income Code -->  Census_autoencoder_final.ipynb,
 Dataset3 - Santander customer satisfaction Code -->  santander_autoencoder.ipynb